xiaohang007/SLICES/README.md

 }

 ## Contact
-Join the Discord (forum) of SLICES (https://discord.gg/RYqnkPuD).
-Or leave an issue or reach out to Hang Xiao (xiaohang007@gmail.com) if you have any questions.
+Leave an issue or reach out to Hang Xiao (https://www.researchgate.net/profile/Hang-Xiao-8) if you have any questions.